mweel1/usa_high_level/project-plan/personal-goals/index.md

   - Lounge with stage
   - Restaurant with an "Open Kitchen" for chefs to cook on certain nights
   - Ride out to the trails
+  - Rent hotel rooms
-  - Rent apartments
+  - Sell/Rent apartments
+  - Furniture Store
-  - Shopping Stores
+  - Shopping Store
+  - Gift Shop

+- Purchase church for Govt offices
 - Get rid of criminal record
 - 500K Salary District Salary
 - Trump write a check and do whats fair.
-- 5 weeks vacation.
+- 5 weeks vacation

+# Business Goals

+- Micro Chicken Turkey Farm (Use DNA editing to remove noise)
+- Bee Hive